 The Confirmation of Speaker by the Governor-General is attended by all members of Parliament and the three Commissioners in a separate ceremony held in the Legislative Council Chamber.
-The Commissioners do not have any formal role but support the Governor-General by their presence.
+The Commissioners do not have any formal role in this ceremony but support the Governor-General by their presence.

-The final ceremony associated with the Opening of Parliament.
+The final ceremony is the State Opening of Parliament.
 The Governor-General on behalf of the Queen who is New Zealand’s Head of State officially opens Parliament.
 The Chief Justice and 11 judges attend the ceremony.
 They are escorted to and from Parliament by the Sheriff of the High Court.
-The Judges do not have any formal role during the State Opening.
+The Judges do not have a formal role during the State Opening of Parliament.